 - Describe your experience and skills using action verbs and concise language.

-- Ensure your resume is error-free by proofreading it multiple times and asking others to review it as well.
+- Ensure your resume is error-free by proofreading it multiple times and asking others to review it.

 Leveraging Online Job Portals